 Ashley Ruiz | Toddler 1s Lead Teacher, After School

-About Ashley: This is Ashley’s fourth year working at the Seed.
+About Ashley: This is Ashley’s fifth year working at the Seed.
 She has always found joy and laughter when it comes to engaging with children.
 She was very young when she learned how to take care of children and their needs in education.
 Since then, she’s come to learn that there is no greater feeling than to see the impact you have on the kids with whom you have grow close.
 Ashley is very excited to be the lead teacher in the Toddler 1s class, as well as help out at the front desk after school.